 The artist's intense passion and skill have resulted in a Billboard Top 40 hit with “Necessary Groove” ('Vintage' LP), and in 2018 five music awards plus other accolades.
 She has won a total of six Global Music Award Medals, a Los Angeles Music Award, a Producer's Choice Honors Award for Best Female Singer/Songwriter in 25 Years (Quarter Century run of Los Angeles Music Awards), the coveted Hollywood F.A.M.E.
 Award for Special Achievement, Singer Songwriter, a Las Vegas Counter Culture Award for "Best Jazz Performer", a Rotary Outstanding Service Award and many others.
 In 2019, she's already won another four awards, including the honor of being one of the youngest Albert Nelson Marquis Lifetime Achievement Award recipients.

-A third-generation musician, Farnham studied music with several classical and jazz legends including Leon Fleischer at Tanglewood as well as both her parents.
+A third-generation musician, Farnham studied music with several classical and jazz legends including Leon Fleischer as well as both her parents.
 Her mother was a concert pianist, composer and vocal coach.
 Her father was a musician, arranger, scholar and conductor and toured as first trombonist with The Boston Pops.
 Both her parents met and worked closely with Igor Stravinsky at The Sante Fe Opera during the premiere of his works there.

 Farnham has appeared on Good Morning America, NBC 6, Telemundo and toured throughout the US and abroad.
 She has performed at festivals, including the Hub City Jazz Festival outside New York City, on stages with Latin jazz greats Tito Puente Jr and Celia Cruz.
 She has even inspired audiences with her formidable courage at major sporting events such as the Ericsson Open (the only female artist), the Miami Marathon and national dates for NASCAR.
 The multiple award-winning, critically acclaimed 'Vintage' LP garnered her interview requests and airplay in US, Canada, Europe, South America and Africa with standing ovation and sold out live performances.